-- Individual schools may put in place additional safety policies, above and beyond AOD guidance, including requiring the use of facial coverings for certain populations and/or in certain scenarios.
+- Individual schools may put in place additional safety policies, above and beyond AOD guidance, including requiring the use of masks for certain populations and/or in certain scenarios.
 Schools that implement universal use of masking policies must make exceptions for the following categories of people: children under the age of 2 years, people with disabilities who cannot wear masks, or who cannot safely wear masks because of disabilities as defined by the Americans with Disabilities Act.

-- Schools should continue to utilize the CDC Guidance for cleaning, disinfection, and hand hygiene.
+- Schools should continue to utilize the CDC guidance for cleaning, disinfection, and hand hygiene

 Spacing, Movement, and Access